Cono52/gousto-food-catalogue/README.md

 To run in your browser you will need to allow-control-cross-origin.

-For Chrome, this can be done by installing the following extention: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi
+For Chrome, this can be done by installing the following extension: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi

 The components and how they consume Goustos "category" and "product" API'.